WeblateOrg/weblate/docs/user/checks.rst

 .. seealso::

-   The HTML check is performed by the `Bleach <https://bleach.readthedocs.io/>`_ library developed by Mozilla.
+   The HTML check is performed by the `Ammonia <https://github.com/rust-ammonia/ammonia>`_ library.